 Over the last 50-plus years, there has been one overriding caveat to the program.
 Greenspun insisted that the Sun Youth Forum be purely a program where young people spoke and there would be no adult interference with their thoughts and ideas.
 The goal was for students to express their opinions and for community leaders to listen and learn.

-Throughout the years, many prominent community and political graduates of the Sun Youth Forum have returned to serve as moderators.
+Throughout the years, attendees who went on to become prominent community leaders and public office holders have returned to serve as moderators.

 Other than adding sessions to each topic to accommodate the growing number of students, the format has not wandered from the original premise of being an outlet for students to talk about subjects that affect their lives.

 Almost every high school in Clark County, using various criteria, selects a number of juniors and seniors to attend.
 At the Sun Youth Forum students and moderators are divided into small discussion groups according to seven topics: America, School Days (education issues), Teen Topics, Around the World, Law and Crime, Home in Nevada and Potpourri (a variety of current issues).
-Recent topics have included Yucca Mountain, gay marriage, the war in Iraq, terrorism, job outsourcing, abortion, the death penalty and school violence.
+Recent topics have included gay marriage, treatment of the mentally ill, bullying, gun control, the state's tax structure, abortion, the death penalty and school violence.

-At the end of the sessions, each discussion group selects a finalist to represent the group’s findings in columns written for the Las Vegas Sun and in the CLASS!
-Publication or expressed on a television panel that is filmed by UNLV, or on a statewide radio show through the Nevada Broadcasters Association; and Inside Education, through PBS.
+At the end of the sessions, each group selects a representative to summarize the day's discussions in columns written for the Las Vegas Sun and expressed on UNLV TV, taped at the Hank Greenspun School of Journalism; Observation Radio, through the Nevada Broadcasters Association; and Inside Education, through PBS.

-The success of the Sun Youth Forum — which is traditionally held the Tuesday before Thanksgiving at the Las Vegas Convention Center — is in part due to the on-going partnership between the Sun and the Clark County School District.
+The success of the Sun Youth Forum, which is held at the Las Vegas Convention Center, is in part due to the on-going partnership between the Sun and the Clark County School District.
 The Sun Youth Forum has been the recipient of the Special Golden Press Award from the American Legion Auxiliary as America’s best local newspaper program for youth and has received a Community Service Award from the Nevada Press Association.